Last updated: 19th February 2021

 4. Add Sewing Pins To A Globe

 This was a really neat idea we saw outside a lovely restaurant in Kyoto, Japan.
 Same idea as our wall map but using one of those geography school globes.
-The restaurant owner asked all his guests when they left to add a sewing pin to show their hometown, to show off his international diners, how clever!
+The restaurant owner asked all his guests when they left to add a sewing pin to mark their hometown, to show off his international diners, how clever!

 5. Collect Christmas Ornaments

-Another idea is to collect Christmas tree ornaments, just buy one each time you visit a new place, and in no time you’ll have a colourful collection.
+Another idea is to collect Christmas tree ornaments, just buy one each time you visit a new destination and in no time you’ll have a colourful collection.
 It must be popular, as we’ve noticed places in different countries sell them year round.
 We don’t collect these, but we love the idea of unwrapping them each year and rekindling memories of that destination.
 Our friend Helen collects them and each year decorates her “Around The World Tree” which was nearly destroyed by her daughter last Christmas!

 6. Create Memory Boxes